ORNL/cpp-proposals-pub/batched_blas/batched_blas.md

 or an `mdspan` of scaling factors.
 This would be consistent with the "broadcast" approach described elsewhere in this proposal.

+### Conjugate, transpose, and triangle arguments

+Dongarra 2018 proposes that the different problems in a batch could take different conjugate, transpose, triangle, or diagonal-interpretation (explicit or implicit unit) arguments.
+However, not all vendor libraries support this.
+Furthermore, changing these arguments actually changes the algorithm in a way that this not always amenable to optimizations like vectorization.
+For these reason, we require that all the problems in a batch have the same conjugate, transpose, triangle, and diagonal-interpretation arguments.

 ### Representing the result of a reduction (dot product or norm)